ilmax/blog-old/20210408/integration-testing2.md

     }
 }
 ```
 With this class in place, I was able to start a container before running the first test method, the only problem I was left with was clean-up.
 What happens if something during test execution prevents the code to properly tear down the container?
-This errors manifest itself typically with an exception at startup, there can be several reasons this may happen e.g. using a duplicate container name name or use a port that's already in use on the host machine.
+This error typically manifest itself with an exception at startup, there can be several reasons this may happen e.g. using a duplicate container name name or use a port that's already in use on the host machine.
 To cope with this limitation I could wrap the startup in a try catch statement but I wasn’t very happy with the result, so I decided to come up with a tiny [PR](https://github.com/HofmeisterAn/dotnet-testcontainers/pull/360) to allow override the `StartAsync` method in a class that derives from [TestcontainersContainer](https://github.com/HofmeisterAn/dotnet-testcontainers/blob/develop/src/DotNet.Testcontainers/Containers/Modules/TestcontainersContainer.cs), the class that wraps the actual container lifecycle, so we can derive from it and override the `StartAsync` method to implement our custom start-up logic.

 >Unfortunately we cannot derive from the built-in `MsSqlTestcontainer` class since it's sealed as you can see [here](https://github.com/HofmeisterAn/dotnet-testcontainers/blob/master/src/DotNet.Testcontainers/Containers/Modules/Databases/MsSqlTestcontainer.cs)